 The county clerk prepares the books that the county collector (county treasurer) uses to prepare tax bills, record tax payments, and to record delinquencies.
-Tax bills are generally sent by May 1 of the year after the assessment year.
-The tax bill is mailed or emailed (at the request of the property owner or taxpayer) to the property owner or the person in whose name the property is taxed.
+Tax bills are generally mailed by May 1 of the year after the assessment year.
+The tax bill is mailed to the property owner or the person in whose name the property is taxed.